No lack of counsel from the shrewd and wise

 Though thus I bound you as I long to do.

-We are busy working to bring Edna St. Vincent Millay's "No lack of counsel from the shrewd and wise" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Edna St. Vincent Millay's "No lack of counsel from the shrewd and wise" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "No lack of counsel from the shrewd and wise" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.